 If you're interested in learning more about Greenwood's theory of place-conscious education, I'm including some further quotes and reflective questions below.
-And please, let me know what your thoughts are about place and how you engage with "place-making" at Forest school in the comments below!
+And please, let me know what your thoughts are about place and how you engage with "place-making" at Forest School!

 What happened here?

 To learn about the history of a place, Greenwood invites us to ask, "Who were its original inhabitants, both human and other-than-human?
 What are the indigenous people's stories of the place?
 What were - and what are - the indigenous place-relationships, and how did these relationships, and the place itself, change or persist over time" (p.
 97).
 Greenwood also acknowledges cultures, in addition to Indigenous, that "have alternative histories worth remembering and recovering" and invites us to reflect on "the multicultural traditions that shaped places" and how they inform our continued relationship with place "now and in the long run" (p.
 98).
 This is particularly relevant in a North American context (and other contexts that have experienced/are experiencing colonization) and it is also an uncomfortable, contentious, difficult and necessary thing to grapple with.

 - What do I "know" about this place?
 What stories do I tell about this place?